 As writers, we’ve all experienced the dread that comes with picking up or being assigned boring and dry topics.
 What can you possibly write about aluminum siding that isn’t going to put readers to sleep?

-If you ask me, there’s no such thing as an inherently “boring” topic or keyword; if you’re a creative and innovative enough writer, any topic can be spun into an engaging post that readers are going to find useful.
+If you ask me, there’s no such thing as a “boring” topic; if you’re a creative and innovative enough writer, any topic can be spun into an engaging post that readers are going to find useful.
 Jazzing up seemingly dry topics does, however, take a bit of imagination.
-Perhaps trying out some of these tips will help you out the next time you find yourself faced with a topic that literally leaves you at a loss for words.
+Try out these tips when you find yourself faced with a topic that literally leaves you at a loss for words.

 Research Questions Being Asked By Target Readers

 One excellent and effective strategy for coming up with a useful article on any topic is to do some research and see what kinds of questions people are already asking about that topic.
 A good place to research this is Yahoo!
 Answers, where anybody can ask just about anything and receive feedback from other users.
-If people are asking questions about a topic, it means there is probably a lack of readily available and authoritative information about it already.
+If people ask questions about a topic, then it means there is probably a lack of readily available, authoritative information.
 That’s where you come in!